-Tourists visiting Sagrada Familia have two choices – they can explore only the Basilica or go up either Nativity or Passion Towers as well.
+Tourists visiting Sagrada Familia have two choices – explore only the Basilica or go up the Nativity or Passion Towers after seeing the church.

-Since you must purchase the appropriate ticket, you must decide what you want to do in advance.
+Since the visitors must purchase the appropriate ticket, you must decide what you want to do in advance.

-If you plan to explore only the Basilica, you can buy Sagrada Familia fast track ticket (also the cheapest ticket available).
+If you plan to explore only the Basilica, you can buy a Sagrada Familia fast track ticket, the cheapest and most popular way to get inside.

-Most tourists wonder if Sagrada Familia Towers are worth visiting because of the additional ticket costs, the possibility of long queues, and the effort to go up by elevator and come down the Towers by stairs.
+Besides the cost, the two more reasons tourists wonder if Sagrada Familia Towers are worth visiting are the possibility of long queues and the effort to go up by elevator and come down the Towers by stairs.

-If tourists who have already been on Nativity or Passion towers are to be believed, going up the Towers was worth the time and money.
+If tourists who have already been to the Nativity or Passion towers are to be believed, going up the Towers was worth the time, effort and money.

 For a detailed answer, continue reading.